-To lessen in any way, such as in size or number.
+To lessen in any way, such as size, amount, number etc.

 curtate (KUR-tayt).
 Reduced; shortened; abbreviated.

 The committee could not get a good idea of the building plans from the CURTATE descriptions at the luncheon.

 diminution (dim-ih-NOO-shen).
 Reduction or decrease due to outside influence.
 The stock fell in value by 75 percent in just over three hours; few issues can fully recover from such DIMINUTION.